 The University of Arizona College of Medicine – Tucson proudly introduces the Cup of Coffee Conversations to Promote Professionalism* pilot program.
-The Curricular Affairs Professionalism Support Team in collaboration with the Professionalism Committee modeled this initiative after the process developed by Vanderbilt University.
+The Curricular Affairs Professionalism Support Team in collaboration with the Professionalism Program modeled this initiative after the process developed by Vanderbilt University.
 The purpose of the Cup of Coffee Conversation is to take a proactive, non-punitive approach to lapses in professionalism.

 Trained messengers include faculty, fellows, residents, staff, and medical students, who deliver a single story/observation of a reported unprofessional behavior with no judgment or intervention.
 This is done with the sole purpose of raising awareness.
+The Cup of Coffee Conversation to Promote Professionalism will go live July 1, 2017.

 For further information regarding Cup of Coffee Conversations to Promote Professionalism, please contact a member of the Professional Support Team in Curricular Affairs: